The Getty

 How to choose the parent

-Position terms under the most logical broader term, keeping in mind the particular logic evident throughout the AAT.
+Position concepts under the most logical broader concept, keeping in mind the particular logic evident throughout the AAT.
 Choose the parent based on precedent by consulting records for similar types of concepts in the AAT.

 • Specificity of placement